acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 ### State Management

 The application state is not stored inside a traditional Vuex State Container, but instead in bare Typescript classes located in [src/store](src/store).
 Their instance methods are used to mutate their state.
+They also subscribe to remote changes and emit events, as described below.

 Currently, all Lemmas are stored, searched and filtered on the client in an IndexedDB table (called `LemmaDb`).
 On start-up, we fetch the updates, inserts and deletions from the server, and update the local database accordingly (all of this happens in the lemma class / store).

 ### Real-Time Synchronization

-Clients keep each other up to date by connecting to a remote Event Bus (a WebSocket server), provided by the built in Node.js server (see [/server](/server/index.ts)).
+Clients keep each other up to date by connecting to a remote ”Event Bus” (a WebSocket server), provided by the built in Node.js server (see [/server](/server/index.ts)).
 Clients receive Events when the data is changed by another.
 The Back End can also send specific types of Events by `POST`ing to paths starting with `/message` — for instance when a Lemma’s scrape data is updated by the server.
 This only works if a secret key is provided in the request header.
 All `NotifyEvents` are strictly typed and thus conveniently enumerated in [src/service/notify](src/service/notify/notify.ts)`.

 ### Zotero data caching